-It looks like summer 2020 will be one filled with memorable staycations and day trips galore.
+After everything that's gone on throughout the year, it's safe to say you deserve a break away from it all.
 If you're eager to head out West to visit the City of Tribes, we're taking the stress out of planning a weekend away with this guide to 48 hours in Galway.
-From dinner and drinks to ways to spend your days, the city couldn't be easier to navigate on foot - a short stroll will bring you from one end of the artion to the other!
+From dinner and drinks to ways to spend your days, the city couldn't be easier to navigate on foot - a short stroll will bring you from one end of the city to the other!
 Without further ado, let's get planning...

-Make your way to Kasbah Wine Bar, located just a hop, skip and a jump from your hotel door.
-Huddle in a cosy corner or dine al fresco to watch the world go past.
+Make your way to Kasbah Wine Bar, located right in the centre of the action in the Latin Quarter.
+Huddle up in a cosy corner or dine al fresco to watch the world go past - there's always some colourful characters and melodic buskers within arms reach.
 Choose from cheese boards and tapas sharing plates galore while you imbibe on some organic, biodynamic and vegan wines from around the world.

 SATURDAY MORNING & AFTERNOON

 Take a leisurely stroll through the streets of Gaillimh to the famous street market.
 Peruse the stalls, sampling the vast variety of food from all over the globe while admiring some beautiful crafts.
 You'll also have to get yourself a Boychik donut.
 It’s the law.
 From the Spanish Arch to Eyre Square, spend the day taking in the picturesque beauty of the city.
 Weave in and out of the many stores that line the streets – Aran Sweater Market and Claddagh & Celtic Jewellery are essential stops to pick yourself up some traditional mementos.
 A pit stop in Charlie Byrne’s Bookshop is also crucial.